 [3.3] Thesis Project

-The thesis project will take the form of a narrative, fiction film no shorter than 20 minutes and no longer than 30 minutes.
+The thesis project will take the form of a narrative, fiction film with an approximate running time of 20 minutes and maximum running time of 25 minutes.

 Students are expected to complete all coursework and pass their comprehensive examination before beginning thesis hours.